cometbft/cometbft/spec/abci/abci++_app_requirements.md

 Although Requirement 13 defines a global *h<sub>stable</sub>*, application developers can consider such stabilization height as local to process *p* (*h<sub>p,stable</sub>*), without loss for generality.
+In contrast, the value of *b* MUST be the same across all processes.

 ## Managing the Application state and related topics